-- 3 The Heritage Fund was established in 2001 with the intention of assisting and actively encouraging landowners and members of the Kāpiti Coast community to manage, protect and enhance natural features throughout the district, including ecological, geological, historical and cultural sites. - 4 To be eligible for funding, projects must meet the criteria set out in the Heritage Fund Application Criteria and Guidelines, attached as Appendix 3, or be a contribution to the establishment of a QEII Trust covenant. - A total of 10 applications for funding in 2017-2018 have been received requesting a total of \$30,997, slightly less than the \$31,114 available for allocation this year.
-All the projects meet the funding criteria and merit support. - All applications are for management and protection projects in the heritage feature category.
+- 3 The Heritage Fund was established in 2001 with the intention of assisting and actively encouraging landowners and members of the Kāpiti Coast community to manage, protect and enhance natural features throughout the district, including ecological, geological, historical and cultural sites. - 4 To be eligible for funding, projects must meet the criteria set out in the Heritage Fund Application Criteria and Guidelines, attached as Appendix 3, or be a contribution to the establishment of a QEII Trust covenant. - 5 A total of 10 applications for funding in 2018-2019 have been received requesting a total of \$30,455, slightly less than the \$30,461 available for allocation this year.
+All the projects meet the funding criteria and merit support. - 6 Nine applications are for projects in the heritage feature management and preservation categories, and one is for a project in the research and education category.
 The following section will cover the details of each project and provide reasoning for the recommendations made.
 The location of projects is shown on a map (Attachment 1), and there are photographs of project sites (Attachment 2).